crumpkl/libguides-cms-tips/README.md

    Creating and using groups makes it easier to organize your pages, ensuring they all have the same design, and utilize the same code.

    #### Using the CSS/JS box within Groups

+   When using the CSS/JS box within the Admin Groups allows you to change the CSS/JS across all the pages within the Groups.
+This is helpful when building and making changes to the header/footer across the entire website (different groups included).

   ### Templates